 “I have to.”

-We enter the church and I’m immediately filled with dread.
+We enter the church, and I’m immediately filled with dread.
 We are ushered into a glass room above the altar where the priest is talking to the congregation.
-He looks up and greets me with a wicked smiles.
-The women and men in the room stare as I cross myself with holy water.
+He looks up and greets me with wicked smiles.
+The women and men in the room staring as I cross myself with holy water.
 It hisses.